NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 - ~~Should all outputs be selected if one writes `foo.dev`?~~ Since fixed.
 - How can `nix repl` have a more normal CLI?

+Following the **gravity** principle, we will eventually want to pure eval and eval caching to be possible and easy to use without flakes; they should become part of this layer.
+The stabilized CLI must "make room" for these features becoming part of this layer.

 ### Step 5: Audit, refine, and stabilize Flakes itself

 Finally, with the other less controversial interfaces stabilized, we can tackle the Flakes itself, the one remainder.
 This will require future RFCs.

+As stated in the previous step, following the **gravity**, pure eval and eval caching should be possible and easy to use without flakes.
+Ideally, by the time we get to this step, that is accomplished.
+If it isn't, we should at least make sure that it will be possible to do so later.
+It is OK to stabilize features that violate the layering principles, *only* so long as their stability does not impede fixing those violations later.

 # Examples and Interactions
 [examples-and-interactions]: #examples-and-interactions

 Having laid out the plan, let us now return to how the current situation is characterized and see if the various facts that the factions orient themselves are respected.

+### Layering principles

+Some examples of ways t principles are upheld:

+- It is possible to use store without Nix lang
+  - (**publicity**, **compositionality**)
+  - Need `nix add-derivation` or similar to make this true!

+- It possible to use other languages with the store
+  - (**compositionality**)
+  - Guix able to use Nix daemon is a possible way to demonstrate this is true.
+- It is possible to use the Nix language without Flakes
+  - (**compositionality**)
+  - True already
+- It is possible to use pure eval without flakes
+  - (**gravity**, because "pure eval" is a feature not a layer)
+  - 95% true, but some "last mile" functionality is needed to make this "ergonomic enough for people to beleive it"

+Also, because public aspects of Nix are subject to a (nebulous) stability promise, exposing layering publically necessarily means stabilizing aspects of that layering too.
+The precise details are not formally worked about, but one example would be:

+ - We shouldn't collapse layers that were distinct such that people that are using the former lower layer in isolation are suddenly forced to "pay" for something they aren't using (the former upper layer).

 ## Flakes are very popular